How Much Are Closing Costs In Texas?

 It is important to note that, while some states charge buyers a fee to record the purchase or sale of real property, Texas does not.
 Additionally, Texas does not impose a transfer tax on its residents.

-Shared Closing Costs In Texas
+Shared Closing Costs in Texas

 To find your estimated closing costs, multiply your contracted purchase price by your estimated closing cost percentage.
 For example, if a home costs $300,000, and closing costs are estimated at 5%, multiply $300,000 by .05.
 This will give you an estimated closing cost of $15,000.00

-Texas Closing Costs: The Bottom Line
+Texas Closing Costs Bottom Line